google/oss-rebuild/docs/builds/ArtifactEquivalence@v0.1.md

 contain the file mode, owner and group IDs, and a modification time.
 These frequently differ between build environments and we do not believe they have a meaningful security impact for the source-based distribution systems like those supported by OSS Rebuild.
-For tar based archives, this is the normalization
+For tar based archives, this is the stabilization
 process:

 1. Read all the existing tar entries